CarlNord01/Distributed-Event-Scheduling-Application/README.md

 # Distributed Event Scheduler PRO
 A web application for scheduling and managing events, built using the MERN stack (MongoDB, Express, React, Node.js) using Create React App.
-WE will also deploy the application on the clod and make it scalable and fault tolerant using Azure.
+We will also deploy the application on the clod and make it scalable and fault tolerant using Azure.

 # Group Number:
 Group 13